-The full form of FRP is fiberglass reinforced plastic that is a composite material consisting of a polymer matrix reinforced with fibers.
+The full form of FRP is fiberglass-reinforced plastic which is a composite material consisting of a polymer matrix reinforced with fibers.
 So, an FRP pipe is a pipe manufactured of FRP material by contact molding or filament winding method.
 Various types of resins like thermosetting polyester, epoxy, phenolic resin, etc are used to get specific FRP pipe properties in the final product.
 The most widely used reinforcement is the glass fiber “E-glass”.
 As a corrosion-resistant alternative to metallic piping, the FRP piping system has found worldwide application.
 By selecting FRP as the pipe material, the need for internal lining, external coating, and cathodic protection can easily be eliminated.
 FRP piping system is available in a wide range of sizes starting from 1 inch to 144 inches.

 Applications of FRP Pipes

 Due to its high durability, corrosion resistance, and moderate strength, the use of FRP pipes is increasing day by day.
 FRP piping systems are used in various industries like:

 - Potable Water and desalination industries